VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/README.md

 # Print Settings

-There are no need for supports, recommended settings is 4 perimeters/top/bottom, 13% infill, the STL's are already oriented.
+There is no need for supports, recommended settings are 4 perimeters/top/bottom, 13% infill, the STL's are already oriented

 ![](./Photos/Klicky_Probe_recommended_printing_orientation.png)